marcgott/catering/README.md

 # PepperTrax

-Welcome to PepperTrax, a Web application written in Python to help you keep track of your hot pepper plants through their growth cycles.
+Welcome to PepperTrax, a Web application written in Python to help you keep track of your hot pepper customers through their growth menus.

 ## Installation
 ### Clone repo